ioccc-src/winner/2013/misaka/README.md

 ./horizontal_cat files...
 ```

-*horizontal_cat* concatenates files horizontally and write the output to
+`horizontal_cat` concatenates files horizontally and write the output to
-stdout.
+`stdout`.
 Each input file is padded with spaces on the right so that the
 original text alignments are preserved.

-If "-" is specified as a file name, *horizontal_cat* will read from stdin.
+If `-` is specified as a file name, `horizontal_cat` will read from `stdin`.
-Unlike *cat*, *horizontal_cat* loads all input to memory first.
+Unlike `cat`, `horizontal_cat` loads all input to memory first.
 Thus you
-can specify "-" multiple times to get stdin multiplied horizontally.
+can specify `-` multiple times to get stdin multiplied horizontally.
 For
-example, if you have seq(1) in your shell, you can add line numbers to both
+example, if you have `seq(1)` in your shell, you can add line numbers to both
-sides of misaka.c like this:
+sides of [misaka.c](misaka.c) like this:

 ```sh
 seq -f '  %.0f  ' 45 | ./horizontal_cat - misaka.c -